 We are supremely lucky to be blessed with the consciousness to enjoy the beauty of our planet.
 Technology allows us to look deep with our bodies and within ourselves and to the outermost reaches of the cosmos.
 I explore this unique relationship in my work.

 The second actively heals the planet.
 The art itself functions to repair environmental damage.
-My most current projects combine living aquatic structures with sustainable environmental technology.
-The sculptures serve to renew reefs and to restore coastlines
+My most current projects combine living aquatic structures with sustainable environmental technology which uses innovative restoration techniques that do not use plastic or concrete.
+These functional sculptures serve to renew reefs and to restore coastlines.

 My recently completed body of work “La Boheme: A Portrait of Our Oceans in Peril”, addresses “Geotherapy” on a material level.
 I began this body of work after collecting plankton samples from water bodies around the world, including as an artist in residence on the Tara Oceans round the world plankton expedition.
 I discovered no matter where in the world I was, I found micro plastics intimately entwined with the otherworldly shapes of the plankton.